Maui police release 16 minutes of body camera footage from day of Lahaina wildfire

 Earlier this month, Maui County provided the AP with 911 call recordings in response to an open records request.

-The 16 minutes of video released at the news conference in Wailuku showed officers evacuating a Coffee Bean and Tea Leaf shop at a supermarket on Front Street, which later burned.
-Fifteen people had taken refuge inside the coffee shop.
-Officers ushered them out as smoke swirled in the sky around them, loaded the group into police SUVs and took them to the Lahaina Civic Center.
+The 16 minutes of video released at the news conference in Wailuku showed officers evacuating a Coffee Bean and Tea Leaf shop at a supermarket on Front Street, a neighborhood that largely burned in the blaze.
+Officers ushered out 15 people from the coffee shop as smoke swirled in the sky around them, loaded the group into police SUVs and took them to the Lahaina Civic Center.

 In another clip, an officer finds a badly burned man at a shopping center and put him in the back seat of his patrol car.
 “I’ll just take you straight to the hospital.
 That sound good?” the officer can be heard asking the man, who responds: “Yeah.”